 Ridge Lake is open to the public for fishing each year from Memorial Day weekend through Labor Day weekend.
 Anglers are provided with rowboats free of charge (no bank fishing is permitted at Ridge Lake).
-New for 2022, boats are available first come first serve.
-Hours of operation are Saturday and Sunday of each week from 12 p.m. to 8 p.m.
+New for 2023, boats are available first come first serve.
+Hours of operation are Memorial Day weekend and then Saturday and Sunday of the first weekend of each month from 12 p.m. to 8 p.m.

 On April 17, 1941, the valve was closed at Ridge Lake, making it the first state managed water with the ability to control water level and drain that was dedicated to research.
 Charleston citizens donated the land to the Illinois Natural History Survey.

 The original director of the Ridge Lake station was Dr. George W. Bennett who used the lake to perform research on species stocking combinations.
 Initially the lake was stocked with 100 largemouth bass adults that spawned 38 broods for an estimated 76,000 total fry.
 It was stocked again with 335 yearling bass on June 18, 1941, to prey on fry and add to spawning crop following year.
-Ridge Lake was opened for fishing June 17, 1942 (through Oct.
-30).
+Ridge Lake was opened for fishing June 17, 1942.

 The lake became a two species fishery when 136 bluegill were added on June 27 and July 13, 1944.
 The fishing creel has run continuously since its opening in 1942 and has been the location of numerous studies on fish ecology.